astronomersiva/siva.dev/posts/seeing-indian-rocket-launches.md

 Some of the best memories I have with this place are:

 * Seeing launches in the month of January/February.
 This is when there are numerous flamingoes in the lake.
-  During the launch, the birds start to fly due to the noise and the sky looks orange in pinkish-orange in color because of their number!
+  During the launch, the birds start to fly due to the noise and the sky looks pinkish-orange in color because of their number!
 * Every single night launch.
 The place goes from being pitch black to feeling like daytime.